Quenching Your Thirst: Effective Water Storage Tips for Hiking

 Importance of Proper Hydration on the Trail

 Proper hydration is essential when it comes to hiking.
 Your body needs water to function properly, and even minor dehydration can cause fatigue, headaches, and muscle cramps.
 When you’re hiking, it’s important to drink water regularly to keep your body hydrated and functioning at its best.
+Read on for our hydration tips for hikers.

 Recognizing Signs of Dehydration and Heat Exhaustion